 What else do I need to know?

-Work Placement/Other Activities - The BTEC Level 3 Extended Diploma in Health and Social Care includes 100 hours of mandatory work experience.
+Work Placement/Other Activities - The Level 3 Extended Diploma in Health and Social Care includes mandatory work experience.
 Embedded within the qualification is the importance of reflection and evidence-based practice.
 All learners are required to have a clear Enhanced DBS (formerly CRB) check for placements in Health & Social Care settings.

 For European Union students on full time courses (450+ hours) a refundable book deposit of £30 is required by the student.
 This is refundable at the end of the course.

 Material Fees - as well as the £30 refundable book deposit, additional fees for all learners are:

 Disclosure & Barring Service (formerly CRB) application £44*

 Trips £25* (non-refundable)